The best fishing poles

 Updated on

-Pole fishing is an incredibly exciting method used by match and pleasure anglers on various venues and when fished correctly, with use of the best fishing poles, it is one of the most precise tactics for placing a bait accurately over your loose feed and allows bites to be hit in an instant.
+Pole fishing is an incredibly exciting method used by match and pleasure anglers on various venues and when fished correctly, with use of the best all round fishing poles, it is one of the most precise tactics for placing a bait accurately over your loose feed and allows bites to be hit in an instant.

 Buying a fishing pole is a serious investment.
 Even if you're purchasing one of the cheaper budget poles on the market, it is still likely to be one of the most expensive items of tackle you own.
 For this reason, it's important to consider what type of fishing you'll be predominately using your pole for and then purchase one which best suits this task.
 There's no point splashing out on a 16m pole if you never need to fish at 16m.